STSILABS/ruby-api-shell/README.md

 2. `docker-compose up` to startup the app the first time.

-3. In a 2nd terminal run `docker-compose run web rails db:create` to create the database.
+3. In a 2nd terminal run `docker-compose run web rails db:create` to create the database, then `docker-compose run web rails db:migrate`.
 Then run `docker-compose run web rails db:seed` to seed the DB with some example data.

 4. Run `docker-compose up` to start the app.
 You should see data being served at http://localhost:3001/rooms